 - FutureSource, The Hightower Report, and Inside Futures are resources that can help you learn about the commodity market.

 - Commodity prices are sensitive to the global macroeconomic and geopolitical landscape.

 Commodity Market Prices

-Much of this was due to crude oil prices soaring, which rapidly increased the demand for ethanol which happens to be produced from corn.
-Demand was also increasing from rapidly growing countries like China.
+Corn futures are a prime example of this phenomenon.
+In early 2006, corn futures were trading at around $2 per bushel, which represented the low end of the price range for the 20 years prior.
+This was mainly caused by soaring crude oil prices, which rapidly increased the demand for ethanol which happens to be produced from corn.
+Demand was likewise increasing from rapidly growing countries like China.

 Commodity Research Sources

-- FuturesBuzz.com - Regular market commentary from a variety of analysts.
-Full Disclosure: I also provide commentary for this website. (free)
+- FuturesBuzz: Regular market commentary from a variety of analysts.
+Full disclosure: the author has also provided commentary for this website.
+(Free.)

 - Inside Futures: Regular market commentary from a variety of analysts.
 (Free.)

 - Futures Magazine: The leading magazine that strictly covers the futures markets.

 - SFO Magazine: Another good magazine that covers stocks, futures, and options.